jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 View or listen to this Podcast about Nginx: [http://twit.tv/show/floss-weekly/283](http://twit.tv/show/floss-weekly/283 "Nginx on Twit.tv")

 1) ~2:02 What is Nginx?
-1) ~3:22 What percentage of the world's websites are served with Nginx?
+1) ~3:22 What percentage of the world's websites are served with Nginx (as of 2014)?
 1) ~4:57 What was the challenge that led to the creation of Nginx?
 1) ~5:33 What is the main architectural difference between Nginx and Apache webservers?
 1) ~8:32 What are some of the main use cases for Nginx?